Best Diet for Red Factor Canary

 Red Factor Canary Nutritional Profile

 Every Red Factor Canary has nutritional demands driven by its 24x12x18 inches minimum (flight cage preferred) build, friendly energy, and expected 10-15 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Red Factor Canary birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Red Factor Canary to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Red Factor Canary to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Red Factor Canary